 Support the letter urging FAO to revise its forest definition!

-The Marrakech Climate Conference is taking place right now.
-The Paris Agreement has entered into force on November 4, opening the door to a further expansion of monoculture tree plantations.
-This is done through different means, ranging from promoting carbon sinks to so-called reforestation or restauration programmes and the promotion of wood as an energy source to replace fossil fuels.
-One of the underlying reasons of such promotion is the FAO definition of forests.
-The Paris Agreement –and most of the countries that have ratified it- adopts the FAO definition that allows an industrial tree monoculture be defined as a forest.
+Since the UN Paris Agreement has entered into force, a new door has been opened to a further expansion of monoculture tree plantations.
+This is done through different means, ranging from promoting tree plantations as so-called carbon sinks to dubious reforestation or restoration programmes and the promotion of wood as an energy source to replace fossil fuels.
+One of the underlying reasons of such promotion is that the Paris Agreement –and most of the countries that have ratified it- adopts FAO´s forest definition.

 Industrial tree plantations create huge problems to local communities and are no solution to the climate crisis!
-It is urgent that the FAO changes its forest definition.
-If you haven’t yet signed, we invite you to support the letter here.
-The letter calling on the FAO to revise the definition will be sent to the FAO next March 21 when the International day of Forests is commemorated.
+It is urgent that the FAO changes its forest definition that allows plantations to be mislabeled as forests.

 Thanks in advance!